Debt Relief Solutions

 A reputable credit counseling organization will help you set up a debt management plan.
 A debt management program is a way to roll all your payday loans and other unsecured debt into one payment.
 It is not a way to consolidate debt as there is no loan and it is not settlement because you still pay the full amount and full interest rates.

-However, all too often the debt management plan's monthly payments required by a credit counseling organization are just too high for many to afford.
+However, all too often the debt management plan's monthly payments required by a credit counseling organization can be too high for many to afford.
 The monthly payments can be as high, or higher, than the minimum payments a consumer was paying prior to enrollment with the consumer credit counselor.
+Once you start the program they will contact your creditors and enter you into a “Hardship Program” or debt management plan.

-Bankruptcy / Consult with an attorney
+Bankruptcy / Consult an Attorney

 Today, more than ever, people are filing personal bankruptcy as a way of getting away from the burden of their debt.
 Statistics show that the number one reason people are filing for bankruptcy is the harassment and pressure from companies trying to recover their money.
 For some people, bankruptcy is the only realistic options for debt relief.